Can We Predict Performance of Large Models across Vision-Language Tasks?: Experiments

 We mask $P\%$ of the elements in the score matrix $\bsR$, use the observed portion to normalize $\bsR$, and train the PMF model using MCMC sampling.
 The model reconstructs the matrix $\hat{\bsR}$, and we evaluate the performance by comparing the estimated values with the ground truth for the masked elements.
-For MCMC, we employ the NUTS sampling method, tuning with 500 samples in the burn-in stage and drawing 100 samples.
+For MCMC, we use the No-U-Turn Sampler (NUTS)~\citep{nuts}, an advanced Hamiltonian Monte Carlo method~\citep{hmc}, tuning with 500 samples in the burn-in stage and drawing 100 samples.
 Empirical results show that 100 samples are sufficient for stable estimation.
-The reconstructed matrix $\hat{\bsR}$ is taken as the mean prediction from MCMC.
+The mean prediction from MCMC is the final reconstructed matrix $\hat{\bsR}$.

-We use Root Mean Squared Error (RMSE) as the primary metric to evaluate PMF performance.
-Additional metrics such as Mean Absolute Error (MAE) and the coefficient of determination ($R^2$) are reported in the supplementary material (\secref{sec:more_results}).
+We use Root Mean Squared Error (RMSE) as the primary metric.
+Additional metrics such as Mean Absolute Error (MAE) and the coefficient of determination ($R^2$), as well as ranking-based metrics including Spearman’s rank correlation, Kendall rank correlation, Precision and Recall are reported in the supplementary material (\secref{sec:more_results}).

 We compare our method against two baselines: (1) Global Mean: predicting the global mean for unobserved scores; (2) Mean of Means: for each unobserved score, we average the mean performance of the model, the mean performance on the dataset, and the global mean.